Former Pentagon official part of secret project claims aliens visited Earth

 The water in one place was being churned by something just below the surface.

-Hovering erratically 15m above that spot was some sort of flying craft, around 12m long, oval-shaped and whitish.
+Hovering erratically 15m above it was some sort of flying craft, about 12m long, oval-shaped and whitish.

 As the pilot descended towards it, it rose to meet him, but suddenly peeled away at an immense speed that he admits left him feeling "pretty weirded out".

-The craft "had no plumes, wings or rotors" but, seemingly travelling at a mile a second, easily outran America's fastest military jets.
+The craft "had no plumes, wings or rotors" but, seemingly travelling at about a kilometre a second, easily outran America's fastest military jets.

 Fravor's comrades made fun of him when he described the encounter, but others in the US military, we now know, took him seriously.